qcuaeh/molalignlib/README.md

 ===================

 Run ./build without arguments to compile the executable with the highest optimization level.
-It accepts the following options to change the default
+Run ./rebuild instead of ./build to recompile all source files from scratch.
-behaviour:
+Both scripts accept the same options:

 ### Optimization level options